World Language Competency Test

 If you have already tested for proficiency in a World Language in another Washington State school district, please complete the Request for Approval of Credit for Proficiency in a World Language/Seal of Biliteracy (2409F) for Northshore School District.
 Submit this form with a copy of your test results and official documentation to your school counselor.

 The Northshore School District receives your test results within a few weeks.
 You will receive a letter from the district with a copy of your test results indicating proficiency levels attained in the tested language and how many world language credits, if any, may be awarded.
 You will also receive a copy of the Request for Approval of Credit for Proficiency in a World Language and Seal of Biliteracy (2409F).
+Credits are not automatically added to your transcript.
 In order to get the credits you earned posted to your high school transcript, a completed Request for Approval form, your test results and official documentation need to be turned in to your school counselor.

 Note: Students can earn up to four competency credits through proficiency testing.
 However, it's important to note that if students have also earned class time credits in the same language in which they test for proficiency, only those credits in addition to the class credits, up to a total of four, will be added to the student's transcript.
 Example: The student has taken and passed two years of Spanish classes for two credits, and has also tested at a proficiency level earning him/her three competency credits in Spanish.
 One additional credit may be added to the student's transcript for a total of three credits (2 class credits, plus one additional competency credit).